Tucanos

 This problem can be even more simplified using (does not change the objective as ) and by diagonalization of in an orthonomal basis: Indeed, and , and let us change again the variable , with , the problem is finally: such that

-This problem can now to be solved explicitly by finding an upper bound.
+This problem can now be solved explicitly by finding an upper bound.
 Let such that , then Hadamard inequality provides .
 Moreover, , from which and then, using the two constraints: , one gets the upper bound reached for the diagonal matrix .
 Moreover, this matrix is symmetric and verifies and .

 Finally, applying the two changes of variables, the unique solution of the problem is